keeper013/Oasis.EFMapper/README.md

 - *Borrower* is the person who may borrow books.
 One borrower can borrow multiple copies at the same time (not really demonstrated in this example), and only reserve 1 book to be borrowed.
 - *Contact* is the borrower's contact information, it contains phone number and residential address in the example.
 This entity is used for demonstration of [one-to-one](https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-one) navigation manipulation by **the library**.
 Value of the properties are not really important.

 Sections below demonstrates usages of **the library**, all relevant code can be found in the *LibrarySample* project.
-Considering length of the descriptions, it is recommended to directly read the test code first, and come back to the descriptions below whenever the code itself isn't descriptive enough.
+Considering length of the descriptions, it is recommended to download the whole project and directly read the test code in LibrarySample folder first, and come back to the descriptions below whenever the code itself isn't descriptive enough.
-### TestCase1_MapNewEntityToDatabase.cs
+### TestCase1_MapNewEntityToDatabase
 This test case demonstrates the basic usage of **the library** on how to insert data into database with it.
 ```C#
 // initialize mapper